Learning Multivariate Log-concave Distributions: Introduction

-Our proposed estimator establishing Theorem~\ref{thm:main} is robust to arbitrary model misspecification under the total variation distance.
+Our proposed estimator establishing Theorem~\ref{thm:main} is robust to model misspecification with respect to the total variation distance.
 It should be noted that our estimator does not rely on maximum likelihood, as opposed to most of the statistics literature on this problem.
-Indeed, as is well-known and easy to show, the maximum likelihood estimator (MLE) is not robust under the total variation distance.
 In contrast, our estimator relies on the VC inequality~\cite{VapnikChervonenkis:71, DL:01}, a classical result in empirical process theory (see Theorem~\ref{thm:vc-inequality}).
-We remark that the VC inequality has been recently used~\cite{CDSS13, CDSS14, ADLS15} to obtain sharp learning upper bounds for a wide range of {\em one-dimensional} distribution families, including univariate log-concave densities.
-As far as we know, ours is the first use of the VC inequality to obtain learning upper bounds for structured distributions in higher dimensions.
+The VC inequality has been recently used~\cite{CDSS13, CDSS14, ADLS17} to obtain sharp learning upper bounds for a wide range of {\em one-dimensional} distribution families, including univariate log-concave densities.
+As far as we know, ours is the first use of the VC inequality to obtain learning upper bounds for structured distributions in multiple dimensions.

+{\bf Remark.} Despite its many desirable properties, the maximum likelihood estimator (MLE) is known to be {\em non-robust} in Huber's contamination model\footnote{For log-concave densities, the MLE is known to be robust {\em in the limit} under {\em weaker} metrics~\cite{Dumbgen2011}.}.
+To address this downside, recent work in theoretical computer science~\cite{CDSS14, ADLS17} and statistics~\cite{Baraud16} has proposed alternative robust estimators.
+Moreover, for $4$-dimensional log-concave densities, it has been conjectured (see, e.g.,~\cite{Wellner15}) that the MLE has suboptimal sample complexity {\em even without noise}.
+These facts together provide strong motivation for the design and analysis of surrogate estimators with desirable properties, as we do in this work.